aeporreca/nondeterminism/README.md

 result = satisfiable(formula)
-print('Is the formula is satisfiable?', result)
+print('Is the formula satisfiable?', result)
 ```

 Notice that only nondeterministic functions need to be decorated with `@nondeterministic`, as shown by the following code for checking the primality of natural numbers (see `prime.py`):